Skip to Content

 Our longboat on the Chao Phraya before turning into one of the klongs

-One of the most quintessential Thai things to do is visit a floating market.
-Come hungry!
+One of the most quintessential Thai things to do is visit the floating market as well as the railway market.
+There are tours that take you to both, as they are located outside of Bangkok.

 There are several markets within cooee of Bangkok, but this tour is great because you’ll head out of the hustle and bustle of the big city and into the quieter countryside and see two very different markets.